athyberg/bootstrap-perspective/README.md

 There are five events that are triggered from this plugin.
 Remember that it is always up to the application to decide what will happen whenever these events are triggered, this plug-in does not provide any default behavior:

 ### view-close(event, container) ###
-Triggered when the user tries to close a view.
-This can be done by closing a tab or a dialog.
+Triggered when the user tries to close a view, e.g. by closing a tab or a dialog.
 - **event** The event.
 - **container** The container attribute is a reference to the view-container i.e. the tab or dialog.